stebas101/XOXCharts/README.md

 ---

-### To do next:
+### TO dO list:
+- Chart graphics
+- Select chart parameters using web form
 - Add *standard* and logarithmic scales
-- Select chart parameters using web form
 - fix *zero-array* error
+- Implement Close/Last only method
 - Choose any csv file from the data folder
+- Handle scales with decimal boxes
 - Clean up chart: hide initial *status zero* column
-- Implement Close/Last only method
-- Chart graphics
 - implement proper testing in the /tests folder

 ---